rahuliyer95/SlackLateX/README.md

     npm install request
     npm install websocket
     ```
-3. Create a `secret.txt` file in the bot directory and put your slack token in it.
+3. Set the `SLACK_TOKEN` env var or Create a `secret.txt` file in the bot directory and put your slack token in it.
+4. Set `DEBUG=true` env var for debugging.
-4. Start bot by running `node bot.js` or `nodejs bot.js`
+5. Start bot by running `node bot.js` or `nodejs bot.js`

 ### Usage: